 - the standards used to consider evidence are less strict than those used in court.8

-A driver has certain rights during these hearings.
+You have certain rights during these hearings.
 Some of these include the right to:

 - be represented by an attorney,

-- review any evidence of the DMV and cross examine any witness for the DMV,
+- review any evidence of the DMV and cross-examine any witness for the DMV,

 - testify in front of the hearing officer,